pen1064/misty_dc/README.md

 # misty_dc
-Deploy ML with Django and Docker, I think it's kinda overkill, but a good learning project
+Deploy ML with Django and Docker, I think it's kinda overkill, but a good learning project This is a more fancy setup, if you just deploy one model (not gonna do anything about, refer to misty_dc_light)

 1. Create venv and install Django
 ```